-An athlete that wakes up feeling “not right” after a hard training block and a poor night of sleep will tend to see his SpO2 reading lower than is baseline SpO2.
-This is a great case of an athlete who may feel well enough to go train, but his low sleep hours and low SpO2 corroborate his sense of “not feeling right.”
-Instead of continuing his training as planned, this athlete should focus on recovery and sleep more for the next days.
-Subsequently his SpO2 will normalize and the following training days should go very well.
+An athlete that wakes up feeling “not right” after a hard training block and a poor night of sleep will tend to see his SpO2 reading lower than his baseline.
+In this case you may feel well enough to go train, but your poor sleep and low SpO2 corroborate your sense of “not feeling right.”
+In that case, instead of training as planned, you should focus on recovery and sleep more for the next days.
+Subsequently, your SpO2 will normalize and the following training days should go very well.

-Correlate your RHR, HRV and SpO2 after training days to see where your recovery is.
-Paying attention to the right numbers can result in a good training block and even help avoid an over-training.
+Correlate your RHR, HRV, RR, and SpO2 after training days to see where your recovery is.
+Paying attention to the right numbers can result in a good training block and help avoid an over-training.

 SpO2 for Altitude Acclimatization

 At altitude, where the air is thinner, it is more difficult for your body to get adequate oxygen to your muscles and tissues.
 For example, if you’re racing or training at 10,000 feet (3000 m), the amount of effective oxygen in the air is about 15 percent (compared to 21 percent at sea level).
 If you’re used to living at sea level, this change in oxygen availability will kick off a cascade of physiological adaptations, some of which are advantageous no matter where you’re racing.